-- Sew-In Interfacing: When you are sewing fabrics such as vinyl, velvets, beaded, sequined and treated fabrics, it is best to use sew-in interfacing.
+- Sew-In Interfacing: When you are sewing fabrics such as vinyl, velvets, beaded, sequined, and treated fabrics, it is best to use sew-in interfacing.

-- Very Lightweight Interfacing: There are very lightweight interfacings available that will not take over the airiness and draping qualities of lightweight fabrics but instead will add just enough support and shape without overpowering it.
+- Very Lightweight Interfacing: There are very lightweight interfacings available that will not take over the airiness and draping qualities of lightweight fabrics but will add just enough support and shape without overpowering it.

-Testing Your Choice
+Test Your Choice

 At the store, place a layer of the interfacing under a layer of your fabric choice.
 Test with the hand to see how the combination lies.